An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: The AGN Spectral Energy Distribution

-In our goal have empirical AGN SED constraints, we turn to the best local analogs for rapidly growing, low-mass BHs, the narrow-line Seyfert 1 galaxies \citep[NLS1; e.g., ][]{Osterbrock:1985}.
+The best local analogs for rapidly growing, low-mass BHs are the narrow-line Seyfert 1 galaxies \citep[NLS1; e.g., ][]{Osterbrock:1985}.
 NLS1s are defined by their relatively narrow broad lines, which is thought to indicate low \mbh, while the corresponding relatively high luminosities indicate objects that are approaching their Eddington limits \citep[see review in ][]{Komossa:2008}.
-Of course, these BHs are not perfect analogs for early $\sim 10^6$~\msun\ BHs (e.g., the metallicity of the surrounding gas will likely be lower while the gas densities may be higher).
+Of course, these BHs are not perfect analogs for early $\sim 10^6$~\msun\ BHs (e.g., the metallicity of the surrounding gas in high-redshift AGN will likely be lower, while the gas densities may be higher).
 However, to zeroth order, the shape of the UV continuum should be predominantly determined by \mbh, and so UV observations of NLS1s likely provide the best available template for the UV emission of early growing BHs.

-More specifically, in a basic $\alpha-$disk model \citep{Shakura:1973}, the accretion disk emits as a multi-temperature black-body and the peak temperature scales as \mbh$^{-1/4}$.
-Therefore, lower-mass BHs peak at hotter temperatures or higher frequencies.
-Well-used SED fitting codes such as {\tt CIGALE} tend to use AGN templates \citep[such as those from the Skirtor libraries;][]{Stalevski:2016} that have fixed piecewise slopes that are motivated by average quasar templates.
-These AGN templates have relatively steep UV spectra that are more typical of high-mass BHs, and may not be well suited to the lower mass population that is expected in the early Universe. \citet{Volonteri:2017} adopt theoretical disk models that account for lower-mass and thus hotter disks.
-We complement this approach by turning to known low-mass BHs as the closest known observational analog.
-Specifically, \citet{Constantin:2003} present a composite UV spectrum of NLS1s at low redshift.
+\citet{Constantin:2003} present a composite UV spectrum of NLS1s at low redshift.
 They fit a continuum slope between 1100 and 4000\AA\ of $f_{\nu} \propto \nu^{-0.79}$, as shown in Figure \ref{fig:sed}.
-We adopt this power-law model with the slope measured by \citet{Constantin:2003}.
+We adopt this power-law model with the slope measured by \citet{Constantin:2003}. { When normalized at rest frame $\lambda \sim 5000$\AA, we show that unlike the median SDSS quasars, our adopted AGN SED does not turn over in the far-UV, owing to the lower \mbh\ of NLS1s, and the shallower slope produces a factor $\sim$2 lower flux at 2500\AA\ when compared to the SDSS quasars.}

+The environments hosting early BH growth may also be dust rich \citep{natarajanetal2017}, and hence we investigate the effect of dust extinction on our adopted AGN model.
+Given the rest-frame wavelengths, even mild attenuation ($A_{\rm V} < 1$) towards the AGN will have a significant effect on the observed flux.
+Here we adopt a typical SMC extinction curve (e.g., \citealt{Hopkins:2004}), and investigate a range of $A_{\rm V}$ from 0.3-1.0.